snobu/destreamer/README.md

 ## _IT JUST KEEPS CRASHING FOR ME!_
-Check out this issue if it crashes for you before launching the browser - https://github.com/snobu/destreamer/issues/6
+Check out this issue if it keeps crashing for you - https://github.com/snobu/destreamer/issues/6